th2-net/th2-codec-sailfish/README.md

 + 4.0.0
     + Migration to books/pages cradle 4.0.0
+    + Added ability to define dictionaries via custom config in based on sailfish adapters

 + 3.12.2
     + Fix error when we try to synchronize on `lateinit` property when it is not initialized yet